Capelli Sport

 Capelli Sport is an American sportswear and footwear company based in New York, United States, subsidiary of the GMA Accessories Inc. Founded in 2011 by Lebanon-born and New York–based entrepreneur George Altirs, Capelli Sport also has locations in Europe, the Middle East, and Africa under Capelli Europe GmbH, and in China under GMA Shanghai.

 Capelli Sport has focused on the soccer market, producing kits, goalkeeper gloves, and balls, as well as casual wear – such as t-shirts, hoodies, jackets and leggings – and accessories, such as bags and hats.
 Capelli's footwear products include sneakers and football boots.

-Capelli Sport has equipped various soccer teams, most notably AEK Athens, MSV Duisburg, SV Austria Salzburg, the Lebanon national team, and the Serbia national team.
-They also own shares in Danish club HB Køge and German club MSV Duisburg, among others.

 History

 On January 24, 2017, Capelli Sport signed a corporate partnership with the Rochester Rhinos, a United Soccer League team, and their stadium was renamed Capelli Sport Stadium.

-On July 1, 2019, Capelli Sport and Danish football club HB Køge announced that Altirs had purchased a 76% stake in the club, taking controlling ownership of both its men's and women's sides.
 Since January 20, 2021, Capelli Sport has held 40.1% of the shares of German soccer club MSV Duisburg.

-On May 27, 2025, Capelli Sport restructured its ownership in HB Køge to fully separate its men's and women's sides.
-It then sold 100% of the club's women's side to Ballard Capital, an investment company owned and operated by Angie and Chris Long, owners of the American professional club Kansas City Current competing in the National Women's Soccer League.
-The acquisition fully separated the women's club's business from the men's club's and parent organization's, both of which Capelli Sport retained.
+In June, Capelli Sport became the official uniform and equipment provider of Heartland Soccer Association, starting in the Fall.

+Capelli Sport has equipped various soccer teams, most notably AEK Athens, MSV Duisburg, SV Austria Salzburg and the Lebanon national team.

+On March 15, 2023, Capelli partnered with US-based Legends FC for their 2023 season.
+Capelli Sport will be in charge of the uniform, apparel, and the equipment.
+Players will also have access to Capelli Sport's European clubs, events, coaching, education, and a players pathways club.